mhostetter/galois/docs/pages/tutorials/extremely_large_fields.rst

 ======================

 Arbitrarily-large :math:`\mathrm{GF}(2^m)`, :math:`\mathrm{GF}(p)`, :math:`\mathrm{GF}(p^m)` fields are supported.
-Because field elements can't be represented with `np.int64`, we use `dtype=object` in the `numpy` arrays.
-This enables use of native python `int`, which doesn't overflow.
+Because field elements can't be represented with :obj:`numpy.int64`, we use `dtype=object` in the `numpy` arrays.
+This enables use of native python :obj:`int`, which doesn't overflow.
 It comes at a performance cost though.
 There are no JIT-compiled arithmetic ufuncs.
 All the arithmetic is done in pure python.
-All the same array operatoions, broadcasting, ufunc methods, etc are supported.
+All the same array operations, broadcasting, ufunc methods, etc are supported.